stgm/scientific-programming-1/41 Statistics/10 NormalDistribution/10 NormalDistribution.md

 This distribution, also known as the Gaussian distribution, is characterized by only two parameters: the average ($$\mu$$) and the measure of spread ($$\sigma$$).
 About 68%(95%) of the values can be found within the area $$\mu \pm 1\sigma$$ ($$\mu \pm 2\sigma$$).

 The length of men (women) in the Netherlands, for example, is described by a normal distribution with an average $$\mu$$ = 184.0 (170.6) cm and spread $$\sigma$$ = 7.0 (6.5) cm.
 This means that 34% of the men is taller than 191 cm and that 2.5% of the women is shorter than 157.6 cm.
-THe (normalized) graphs of the two distributions can be seen in the graph to the side.
+The (normalized) graphs of the two distributions can be seen in the graph to the side.

 <br>